 For centuries, European polar explorers plied the waterways of North America in search of the fabled Northwest Passage to connect their continent with the riches of the Orient.
 Now, sights are set on bridging Europe and Asia via the Northeast Passage across the top of Russia.
 It’s not just the hemisphere for the shortcut that has switched however: so have the mariners, who increasingly hail from Asia rather than Europe.
 With the world’s economic center of gravity shifting eastward, countries like China, South Korea, and Japan are leading the global race for resources and more efficient trade routes.

 As the Northeast Passage is increasingly associated with Asia, and particularly China, a new name for the route has emerged: the “Polar Silk Road.”
 Although the evocative moniker alludes to China’s multi-trillion dollar infrastructure development plan to revitalize ancient overland and maritime Silk Road trading networks, the Belt and Road Initiative (BRI), the new name doesn’t actually have a Chinese origin.
-In 2015, Russian Deputy Prime Minister Dmitry Rogozin first suggested that China could play a role in realizing a “cool, cold Silk Road.”
+In 2015, as China watcher Jichang Lulu has noted, Russian Deputy Prime Minister Dmitry Rogozin first suggested that China could play a role in realizing a “cool, cold Silk Road.”
 Contrary to certain narratives that rebuff the country’s Arctic advances, Rogozin’s statements demonstrate the desire of northern powers like Russia for China to support the region’s development.

 In the three years since the Russian minister’s overtures towards China, Beijing has stepped up to the plate.
 First engaging with existing projects, Chinese lenders such as the Silk Road Fund have provided billions of dollars to construct the Yamal Liquefied Natural Gas (LNG) Project, a centerpiece of Russia’s Arctic development along the Northern Sea Route.
 In June 2017, China’s National Development and Reform Commission, a government agency tasked with overseeing the BRI, released a document officially including an economic passage “leading up to Europe via the Arctic Ocean” as one of three maritime routes it seeks to develop; the others being in the Indian Ocean and South Pacific.
 This was followed by the January 2018 release of the country’s first Arctic Policy, expressing China’s desire to “work with all parties to build a ‘Polar Silk Road’ through developing the Arctic shipping routes” and encouraging the construction of infrastructure and pursuit of commercial trial voyages.